exmatex/CoEVP/logger/README.md

 [`CoEVP/Makefile`](https://github.com/exmatex/CoEVP/blob/adbd900521b4651a7daa9782d695320999f7fb0f/Makefile#L25)).
 Also,
-`lulesh` has been made dependent of the logging library (need link when merged with master) so that it it rebuilt if the library is updated.
+`lulesh` has been made dependent of the logging library (need link when merged with master) so that it is rebuilt if the library is updated.
 Finally, since we're logging to REDIS, it must be turned on (`REDIS=yes`) in the build too.

 A minimal build (from the `CoEVP` directory) with logging enabled looks like: